Thiruvananthapuram: Higher education and research

-Other prominent undergraduate and postgraduate colleges include the Government Arts College, Mahatma Gandhi College, Mar Ivanios College, Government Sanskrit College, Loyola College of Social Sciences, St. Xavier's College and All Saints College.
-Major fine arts colleges are Swathi Thirunal College of Music, which is the first music academy in Kerala and College of Fine Arts Trivandrum.
+Other prominent undergraduate and postgraduate colleges include the Government Arts College, Mahatma Gandhi College, Mar Ivanios College, the Government Sanskrit College, Loyola College of Social Sciences, St. Xavier's College and All Saints College.
+Major fine arts colleges are Swathi Thirunal College of Music, which is the first music academy in Kerala and the College of Fine Arts Trivandrum.
 The Lakshmibai National College of Physical Education is one of the two physical education academic institutes of the Sports Authority of India (SAI).

-The premier research institutes in Thiruvananthapuram include: Indian Institute of Information Technology and Management, Kerala (IIITMK), National Institute of Speech and Hearing (NISH), Rajiv Gandhi Centre for Biotechnology, Centre for Development of Imaging Technology (C-Dit), Centre for Development Studies (CDS), Jawaharlal Nehru Tropical Botanic Garden and Research Institute, National Centre for Earth Science Studies (NCESS), Centre for Development of Advanced Computing (C-DAC) and Oriental Research Institute & Manuscripts Library.
+The premier research institutes in Thiruvananthapuram include: the Indian Institute of Information Technology and Management, Kerala (IIITMK), the National Institute of Speech and Hearing (NISH), the Rajiv Gandhi Centre for Biotechnology, the Centre for Development of Imaging Technology (C-Dit), the Centre for Development Studies (CDS), the Jawaharlal Nehru Tropical Botanic Garden and Research Institute, the National Centre for Earth Science Studies (NCESS), the Centre for Development of Advanced Computing (C-DAC) and the Oriental Research Institute & Manuscripts Library.

 Kerala University is ranked as the best university in Kerala according to the MHRD's National Institutional Ranking Framework (NIRF).
 Kerala University also ranked top in overall institution rankings in Kerala.
-In engineering, Indian Institute of Space Science and Technology (IIST) is ranked as the best in Kerala and College of Engineering, Trivandrum (CET) is ranked third in Kerala.
-College of Engineering, Trivandrum is also ranked fourth in India and first in Kerala in architecture institution rankings.
+In engineering, the Indian Institute of Space Science and Technology (IIST) is ranked as the best in Kerala and the College of Engineering, Trivandrum (CET) is ranked third in Kerala.
+The College of Engineering, Trivandrum is also ranked fourth in India and first in Kerala in architecture institution rankings.
 The University College is listed as the best college in Kerala.